symbiont-john-corry/signatories/README.md

 ## API
 ### create_contract
 Creates a contract that can be signed by signatory parties.
-A contract contains data and a list of
+A contract contains data and a list of parties (identified by their KA).

-### add_signer
-Adds a signer, by key alias, to a contract.
-This operation merely appends a KA to the list of signers/parties to the contract.
+When all of the parties have created signatures for the contract, the contract can be considered to be effective/active/binding.

 ### sign
 Allows a signer, by key alias, to sign a contract identified by contract ID.